 How does turmeric differ from curry powder?

-Curry powder consists of multiple spices, not just a single one like turmeric.
+Curry powder, on the other hand, is a spice blend consisting of a mixture of spices, not just a single one like turmeric.
 While turmeric is always among those spices, it is present mainly because of the color.
 Curry powder will have multiple pungent spices like fenugreek, coriander, and cumin.
 In other words, most curry blends have too many strong flavors for the subtle notes of turmeric to stand out.

-Can you use turmeric in place of curry powder and vice versa?
+Can you use turmeric in place of curry powder?
+And vice versa?

 Curry powder can be used as a turmeric substitute in dishes where the added flavor will not be a problem.
-You may not want to add curry powder to a smoothie but it can work as a seasoning and coloring agent for vegetables, rice or meat.
+You may not want to add curry powder to a smoothie, but it can work as a seasoning and coloring agent for vegetables, rice or meat.

-When should you use turmeric and when should you use curry powder?
+When should you use turmeric?
+And when should you use curry powder?

 Curry powder is necessary if you are making classic anglo Indian curry dishes and can be used in other applications that call for a specific set of pre-measured Indian spices.
-You can use it as a dry rub for meat as well as a seasoning for fries.
+You can use it as a dry rub for meat and as a seasoning for fries.